Caesarean Section (C-section)

 Your birth partner is welcome to stay with you and will be directed into a changing room to put on suitable clothes before joining you.
 To help you relax or distract you, you are welcome to bring some music with you to play on our iPod dock.

 Your birth partner will be shown to a relatives’ waiting area just outside the theatre if you are under a general anaesthetic (when you are put into a medically induced coma) where they can wait for you.
-Our team will keep your partner informed of your progress, and will make sure that they're waiting for your when you awaken in our recovery area.
+Our team will keep your partner informed of your progress and will make sure that they're waiting for you when you awaken in our recovery area.

 Elective Caesarean Birth Patient Information